Sunil Kumar SahuBeijing Genomics Institute · BGI-Research

 Introduction

-I am currently working as a Research Scientist at BGI-Shenzhen.
+I am currently working as a Senior Scientist at BGI-Shenzhen.
 My research is primarily focused on Plant Molecular Biology, Evolution and Bioinformatics.
 My current project is regarding 'Decoding the genomes of commercially, evolutionarily and agriculturally important plants'.

 Note: Open for collaborations